wirebits/BTNuke/README.md

    - The script starts running automatically.

 # What happened after script is running?
-- It breaks the sound.
+- It create disturbance in the sound.
-- It blocks the sound even the device playing the music.
+- It blocks the sound even the music is playing.
-- Sometimes it disconnects the bluetoth from the device.
+- Sometimes it disconnects the bluetooth devices.